Mal-wared/SASE-IT/README.md

 ## Technologies Used

 - Flask: Python-based web framework for backend development.
+- Python: Programming language used for server-side scripting and backend logic.
 - HTML: Markup language for creating the structure of web pages.
 - CSS: Styling language for enhancing the appearance of web pages.
 - JavaScript: Programming language for adding interactivity to web pages.